M-o-liver/TEWTSIM/README.md

 5. Create a new database called "mission_app"
 6. Import C:/xampp/htdocs/TEWTSIM-main/sql/mission_app.sql to this database.
 Ensure Foreign Key checks are on.
 7. Click 'config' on Apache2 on the XAMPP control panel and edit httpd.conf
-8. Navigate to where you first see <DocumentRoot = "C:/xampp/htdocs"> and change it to "C:/xampp/htdocs/TEWTSIM-main/".
+8. Navigate to where you first see DocumentRoot = "C:/xampp/htdocs"> and change it to DocumentRoot "C:/xampp/htdocs/TEWTSIM-main".
 Do so on the line below as well.
 9. Get an OpenAI key, create a text file in a new folder /xampp/htdocs/TEWTSIM-main/keys/openaikey.txt and paste in your key.
+10. Restart Apache on the XAMPP control panel.
-10. The application should now be functional on http://localhost.
+11. The application should now be functional on http://localhost.
 Sign in and try it out!